awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 + x5c
 + x7f or larger

-## Troubleshooting Amazon Redshift Audit Logging<a name="db-auditing-failures"></a>
+## Troubleshooting Amazon Redshift audit logging<a name="db-auditing-failures"></a>

  Amazon Redshift audit logging can be interrupted for the following reasons:
 +  Amazon Redshift does not have permission to upload logs to the Amazon S3 bucket\.
 Verify that the bucket is configured with the correct IAM policy\.
-For more information, see [Bucket Permissions for Amazon Redshift Audit Logging](#db-auditing-bucket-permissions)\.
+For more information, see [Bucket permissions for Amazon Redshift audit logging](#db-auditing-bucket-permissions)\.
 +  The bucket owner changed\.
 When Amazon Redshift uploads logs, it verifies that the bucket owner is the same as when logging was enabled\.
 If the bucket owner has changed, Amazon Redshift cannot upload logs until you configure another bucket to use for audit logging\.
-For more information, see [Modifying the Bucket for Audit Logging](db-auditing-console.md#modify-auditing-logging-task)\.
+For more information, see [Modifying the bucket for audit logging](db-auditing-console.md#modify-auditing-logging-task)\.
 +  The bucket cannot be found\.
 If the bucket is deleted in Amazon S3, Amazon Redshift cannot upload logs\.
 You either need to recreate the bucket or configure Amazon Redshift to upload logs to a different bucket\.
-For more information, see [Modifying the Bucket for Audit Logging](db-auditing-console.md#modify-auditing-logging-task)\.
+For more information, see [Modifying the bucket for audit logging](db-auditing-console.md#modify-auditing-logging-task)\.

-## Logging Amazon Redshift API Calls with AWS CloudTrail<a name="rs-db-auditing-cloud-trail"></a>
+## Logging Amazon Redshift API calls with AWS CloudTrail<a name="rs-db-auditing-cloud-trail"></a>

 Amazon Redshift is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon Redshift\.
 CloudTrail captures all API calls for Amazon Redshift as events\.
 These include calls from the Amazon Redshift console and from code calls to the Amazon Redshift API operations\.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon Redshift\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using the information collected by CloudTrail, you can determine certain details\.
 These include the request that was made to Amazon Redshift, the IP address it was made from, who made it, when it was made, and other information\.